ronakde19/web-dev-practice/README.md

 # Day 1
 - Learn HTML from level 0 to 100
 - Understood all the concepts starting from forms, tables, tags

+# Day 2
+- Learn About How Internet Works
+- Learnt about Http/Https Request